nicbou/timeline-old/README.md

     - Call the cert chain `cert-chain.crt`
     - Call the key `server.key`
 3. Run `docker-compose up --build -d` to build the project and start the server.
+4. Create a user account by calling `scripts/timeline-create-user.sh`.
 4. Access the timeline at `https://localhost` (or wherever you run your server).
+Log in with your user account.
 5. Create new Sources and upload new Archives to see new data appear on the timeline.

 If you need help setting up this project, just [email me](https://nicolasbouliane.com/contact).
 I don't expect this project to have many users, the documentation is not perfect.